ForceUniverse/cargo/readme.md

 	cargo.getItem("key", defaultValue: new List());

+When you want to copy some data from one cargo implentation to another you can use.

+	cargo.copyTo(anotherCargoImpl);

+You can also export the data to a map with the functions export and exportSync.

 ### Note ###

 IndexDB is not fully functional, we are waiting on the 'await' keyword of dart.